Tofu Edamame Buddha Bowl

 - To make the tofu, cube and toss with the soy sauce or tamari, black pepper and garlic powder.
 Prepare a baking sheet by either lining it with parchment paper or a silicone baking mat or using some non-stick cooking spray.
 Place the cubed tofu on the tray and bake for 30 minutes, flipping once halfway through.

 - To make the roasted cabbage, place the sliced cabbage on a large baking tray or two small ones in one layer.
-Sprinkle with salt and pepper and roast in the oven for 30-40 minutes until starting to brown and crisp.
+Add 1 tsp oil and sprinkle with salt and pepper.
+Roast in the oven for 30-40 minutes until starting to brown and crisp.
 This can go in the oven at the same time as the tofu.

-- If you don’t have cooked edamame on hand, get that going after you get everything in the oven.
+- If you don’t have cooked edamame on hand, get that going after you get the tofu and cabbage in the oven.
 Cook according to package instructions.
 It will only need a few minutes.
-Once cooked, just set aside until you’re ready to assemble the bowls.
+Once cooked, set aside until you’re ready to assemble the bowls.

 - To make the sauce, whisk the sauce ingredients together in a jar or container or add to a jar with a lid and shake vigorously until smooth and creamy.

 - Divide the cooked rice, grated carrot, cabbage, tofu and edamame between 4 bowls or storage containers.
-Finish them off with the sauce and serve right away or store in the fridge for up to 5 days (see notes on storing).
+Finish them off with the sauce and serve right away or store in the fridge for up to 5 days.

 Notes